 By their nature, forward-looking statements involve risks and uncertainties because they relate to events and depend on circumstances that may or may not occur in the future.
 Although we base these forward-looking statements on assumptions that we believe are reasonable when made, we caution you that forward-looking statements are not guarantees of future performance and that our actual results of operations, financial condition and liquidity, and developments in the industry in which we operate may differ materially from those made in or suggested by the forward-looking statements contained in this report.
 In addition, even if our results of operations, financial condition and liquidity, and developments in the industry in which we operate, are consistent with the forward-looking statements contained in this report, those results or developments may not be indicative of results or developments in subsequent periods.
-These statements are based on management's current expectations, but actual results may differ materially due to various factors, including, but not limited to those described in the "Risk Factors" section of our Annual Report on Form 10-K/A for the year ended December 31, 2020, as filed with the SEC on June 8, 2021(the "Form 10-K/A"), and in subsequent reports that we file with the SEC, as well as the following:
+These statements are based on management's current expectations, but actual results may differ materially due to various factors, including, but not limited to those described in the "Risk Factors" section of our Annual Report on Form 10-K/A for the year ended December 31, 2020, as filed with the SEC on June 8, 2021(the "Form 10-K/A"), and in subsequent reports that we file with the SEC, including this Form 10-Q for the quarter ended June 30, 2021, as well as the following: